ScottJams/scottjams.github.io/index.markdown

 <video src="https://user-images.githubusercontent.com/69112024/155009972-743d038e-8258-4bbe-ade3-978d16ef9617.mp4" controls="controls" style="max-width: 730px;">
 </video>

 There are myriad ways to improve upon this implementation.
 First and foremost, this doesn't account for the size of the collider the enemy has - I'm sure if an enemy was too large or the grid size wasn't suitable then an enemy could easily get stuck.
 There's a ton of optimisation to be found; as it stands, the main loop is always finding the current nodes neighbours, when these could definitely be stored in advance if the level had static ground obstacles.
-I'm sure there are many, many more imporvements to be made - for now, this would suffice as a learning experiment!
+I'm sure there are many, many more improvements to be made - for now, this would suffice as a learning experiment!

 ## Dialogue systems